-- Better client-centered experience
+- Better client-centred experience

 There are endless backlogs in many court systems, even today.
 With AI coming in, individuals will be able to get better and quicker access to justice.
 The technological aspect has already made a lot of advancements in legal businesses.
 For instance, people can submit their arguments and evidence through a dedicated online medium.
-Thereby moving the judgments on the internet and reducing time in the courtrooms.
+Thereby moving the judgments to the internet and reducing time in the courtrooms.

-Also, they can understand about assembling of evidence, alternative ways as solutions for disputes, etc. Further, AI is of great use when it comes to making predictions.
+Also, they can understand the assembling of evidence, alternative ways as solutions for disputes, etc. Further, AI is of great use when it comes to making predictions.
 Thus, one can expect a system with the most likely outcomes for a particular dispute.

-Support From Those in the Industry
+Support from those in the industry

 The biggest roadblock at any point in time is going to be the political aspects of bringing in this technological change.
 The support of lawyers, firms, and judges is essential to shift more towards legal tech.
 Also, to switch to simplified ways to make court systems much more efficient.

 At the same time, the law institutions imparting education should change the curriculum to generate 21st-century lawyers.
-The 21st-century lawyers can take the legal industry forward at a quicker pace.

 It is supposed to be an accumulation of efforts from the universities teaching law, lawyers in practice, judges, and law firms.
 This effort is essential to bring about this technical change for the better.
 Artificial Intelligence has the potential to bring about massive innovation and make the system of courtrooms much more effective.